-The Company is required to make an additional payment to the optionors of \$50,000 on each of the first, second and third anniversary upon full exercise of its option having issued all of the payments and shares and incurred all of the expenditures.
+The Company is required to make an additional payment to the optionors of \$50,000 on each of the first, second and third anniversary of the Exercise Date.
+Subsequent to December 31, 2022, the Company paid \$50,000 on the first anniversary of the Exercise Date.
 The property is subject to a 2.5% NSR, of which 1% can be purchased for \$1,000,000 on or before the end of the second anniversary of commencement of commercial production.